Loading…

 These aren't restatements of the tutorial.
 They're the things the game expects you to figure out on your own, usually around run 3 or 4.

-Tip 1 — Pick your position before touching your dice.
-Every turn starts with a move or roll.
+Move before rolling on every turn.
 Most beginners roll first and move after, which is the wrong order.
 Moving first lets you use terrain before committing your faces.
-Enemy movement is telegraphed.
-Look at where they're going, then pick a tile.
+Enemy movement is telegraphed: look at where they're going, pick a tile that avoids flanking, then roll.
 An enemy that can't flank you can't split your defense across two attack vectors.
-This is the single habit change that has the highest impact.
+This is the single habit change with the highest impact.

-Tip 2 — Your first relic decision sets the run's build direction.
-After the first floor fight, you get your first relic pick.
-This is the most important decision in the early game.
-Whatever you pick should match your starting die's highest face count.
-If your starting die has three attack faces and one poison face, don't take a relic that amplifies poison.
-You don't have enough poison faces to make it work yet.
+After the first floor fight, read your relic offer against your starting die's face count.
+Pick the relic that matches your die's strongest face type.
+If your starting die has three attack faces and one poison face, don't take the poison relic: you don't have enough poison faces to make it work yet.
 Match the relic to what's already there, then build toward it.

-Tip 3 — Don't reroll faces until you know your direction.
-Rerolls are more valuable at floor 4 than at floor 1.
-In floors 1–3, your starting loadout handles the fights without customization.
-Spend those early fights reading enemy patterns and deciding which direction you want the build to go.
-Then, with a relic in hand and a direction confirmed, start shaping die faces toward the synergy.
-Rerolling blindly in floor 1 removes faces you might have wanted once you understood the relic ecosystem better.
+Hold your face rerolls until floor 3 or later.
+In floors 1-3, your starting loadout handles the fights without customization.
+Spend those early fights reading enemy patterns and deciding your build direction.
+With a relic in hand and a direction confirmed, start shaping die faces toward the synergy: not before.

-Tip 4 — Commit to one face type on each die.
+Push your primary die toward 4-5 matching faces.
 Die in the Dungeon's relic system rewards concentration.
 A die with four attack faces and a relic that triggers on each attack hit compounds every roll.
 A die split evenly between attack, poison, and reroll triggers nothing reliably.
-For your primary die, push toward 4–5 matching faces before the halfway point of the run.
-Your secondary die can be the hybrid or the situational tool.
+Commit to one face type before the halfway point of the run.

-Tip 5 — Understand what poison actually does.
-Poison applies damage over subsequent turns rather than on the current roll.
-It doesn't care about your board position.
-The damage happens whether you're flanked or cornered.
-For first runs, this forgiveness matters.
-A poison build doesn't require perfect positioning to deal consistent damage.
-The build direction: dice heavy in poison faces, relics that extend duration or stack additional DOT, potion choices that clear status effects on yourself.
+Consider a poison build for your first run.
+Poison deals damage over subsequent turns rather than on the current roll.
+It doesn't care about your board position: the damage happens whether you're flanked or cornered.
+Dice heavy in poison faces, relics that extend duration or stack additional DoT.
 It's not the highest ceiling build, but it's the most consistent one for players still learning the spatial layer.

 For roguelite players crossing over from card-based games: the equivalent of "hand size" in Die in the Dungeon is die count.
 More dice means more rolls, more triggers, more synergy surface area.
 Prioritize relics that add dice or increase rolls per turn before relics that modify existing face behavior.
 The modifier relics get stronger once there are more faces to modify.